sjonesw-lab/Maxtrader/replit.md

 **Order Blocks**: Identifies the last opposite-colored candle before a strong move, representing potential institutional accumulation/distribution zones.

+### Renko Chart Engine

+**ATR-Based Brick Building**: Constructs Renko charts with brick sizes determined by the Average True Range (ATR) of the underlying price data.
+This adaptive approach ensures brick sizes scale with market volatility.
+Each brick represents a fixed price movement, filtering out time and small fluctuations to reveal clearer trend information.

+**Direction Tracking**: Assigns a direction (+1 for up bricks, -1 for down bricks) to each Renko brick and aligns these directions with the original 1-minute bar timestamps, enabling regime detection on the time series.

+**Trend Strength Calculation**: Computes rolling trend strength by analyzing the proportion of consecutive same-direction bricks over a lookback window, providing a smoothed measure of trend momentum.

+### Regime Detection

+**Market Classification**: Categorizes market conditions into three regimes:
+- **Bull Trend**: Sustained upward Renko trend (trend strength > 0.6) with positive price slope
+- **Bear Trend**: Sustained downward Renko trend (trend strength < -0.6) with negative price slope
+- **Sideways**: Mixed Renko directions or weak trend strength, indicating consolidation or choppy conditions

+**Regime-Based Signal Filtering**: Acts as an additional signal filter layered on top of ICT structure confluence.
+Long signals are permitted in bull_trend or sideways regimes; short signals in bear_trend or sideways regimes.
+This prevents counter-trend trades while still allowing range-bound opportunities.

+**No Look-Ahead Bias**: Regime classification uses only current and historical Renko data, ensuring no future information leaks into trading decisions.

 ### Options Engine

 **Strike Generation**: Creates a grid of strikes around the current spot price (default: 20 strikes with $1 increments) to enable precise options structure construction.